 Spring: Apr 1, 3, 4 <<<>>> Jun 11, 13, 14

 Arrival takes place by mid- Apr and peak numbers occur in mid-May.
 Stilt Sandpiper is a fairly late migrant, often lingering well into Jun.

-There are seven reports 18-30 Jun that are likely non-breeding one-year-old birds that did not complete migration.
-Perhaps also in this category was one in basic plumage 12 May 2011 in Clay Co.
-Most one-year-olds remain on the wintering grounds (Klima and Jehl 2020).
+There are seven reports 18-30 Jun that are likely non-breeding one-year-old birds that did not complete migration, although, while most one-year-olds remain on the wintering grounds (Klima and Jehl 2020), one in basic plumage was in Clay Co 12 May 2011.
+Others may simply suspend migration, such as one in alternate plumage at two nearby locations in Lancaster Co 20 and 28 Jun 2020.
 One at Lake McConaughy, Keith Co 13 Jun 2002 was a molting adult, possibly a failed breeder; such birds may leave breeding locations by late Jun (Klima and Jehl 2020).

 - High counts: 2800 in the eastern Rainwater Basin 18 May 2008 (including 875 at Hultine WPA, Clay Co), 2006 there 13 May 2000 (including 1461 at Harvard WPA, Clay Co), 1119 there 16-17 May 1997 (including 620 at Mallard Haven WPA, Fillmore Co), and 650 at a Rainwater Basin wetland in Butler Co 16 May 2017.

 Fall: Jul 5, 5, 6 <<<>>> Oct 29, Nov 2, 5